Mortgage Rate Forecast Canada 2026 – 2031

 Mortgage Renewals

-Renewing your mortgage in 2025 or 2026?
-Expect the most discounted fixed rate specials to in the 3.69% – 4.1 % range, with variable in the 3.60 – 3.90% range.
+Renewing your mortgage in 2026?
+Expect the most discounted fixed rate specials to be in the 3.79% – 4.1 % range, with variable rates in the 3.55 – 3.70% range.

-Consider renewing early if youre coming off a higher rate (ex. a 2-3 year fixed rate above 5%), and either has a relatively low 3 month interest breakage penalty, or NO penalty given close proximity to the renewal date.
+Consider renewing early if you’re coming off a higher rate (ex. a 2-3 year fixed rate above 5%), and either has a relatively low 3 month interest breakage penalty, or NO penalty given close proximity to the renewal date.

-If a lender offers a rate under 4%; the net savings over 5 years can realistically be $1,000 – $3,000 on a $500 K mortgage.
+If a lender offers a rate under 4%; the net savings over 5 years can realistically be $1,000 – $3,000 on a $500,000 mortgage.

 Consider a rate hold of up to 4 months.
 Although the current lender won’t likely hold the rate, approach a mortgage broker such as Altrua Financial to protect your rate against upside while leaving the opportunity to reduce it if rates drop.
 There is no financial cost, and only a benefit to this renewal rate strategy.